EvgrafovMichail/forfun/README.md

 # ForFun

-This repository contains some programms that was created just for fun.
+This repository contains some programms that were created just for fun.

 ### A full list of programms: